Why is love so hard for most people?

 Here's what you need to know that will help right away:

 1. Tell Yourself the Truth -- Are you bitter, feeling angry, hurt or carrying resentment towards your spouse?
 If you are, any of those things will prevent you from giving fully to the relationship.
-You may not realize it, but you are actually withholding love, compassion, understanding and the chemical energy the builds connection.
+You may not realize it, but you are actually withholding love, compassion, understanding and the chemical energy that builds connection.

 Since you are now being honest, what are you currently doing that is harmful to sustaining love and connection?
 The spotlight is being shined on YOU here, because things change when one person does something different.